George Fabyan

-"Colonel" George Fabyan (March 15, 1867 - May 17, 1936) was an American businessman who founded a private research laboratory.
+"Colonel" George Fabyan (March 15, 1867 - May 17, 1936) was an American businessman who founded Riverbank Laboratories, a private research laboratory.
 Fabyan's laboratory pioneered modern cryptography and was the forerunner of the NSA.
 The National Security Agency has recognized Riverbank Laboratories as the birthplace of U.S. cryptology.

 Early life

 Fabyan was born on March 15, 1867, in Boston, to George and Isabella Fabyan, the second child and eldest son of five children.
 He left home at age 17.
 Eventually ending up in Chicago, he ran the Chicago office of his tycoon father's textile business Bliss, Fabyan & Co. from 1895 on.
 His inheritance from Bliss, Fabyan & Co. provided the financial foundation from which he and his wife, Nelle, established their legacy.

 Illinois Governor Richard Yates Jr. appointed Fabyan to his military guard in 1901, giving him the honorary title of Colonel, by which he was later known.

 In May, 1909 Fabyan was awarded the Order of the Rising Sun by the Japanese government for his service.
 Fabyan had spent some time in Japan before 1905, developing relations with Japanese government and business representatives.
 He was appointed as a liaison to General Kuroki Tamemoto during the Russo-Japanese peace negotiations (Treaty of Portsmouth) held in Maine in 1905.
 Between 1907 and 1910, he served as a host for General Kuroki, Baron Komura, and Prince Fushimi during their visits to Chicago.